 Last year, I first got to visit the home of Linden Hill, again as a tourist.
 It was during this tour that Stacey Humphreys and Jimmy Smith told us of their experiences in the Linden Hill home.
 The couple was initially considering the purchase of a home in Missouri, but while online one day, Stacey happened to run across an ad for a home that was for sale in Holly Springs, Mississippi for a phenomenally low price.
 Needless to say, the couple’s real estate direction changed, and they wound up purchasing Linden Hill.

-It is supposed to be Beulah’s ghost that now haunts the home of Linden Hill.
-In just the last few days, the Travel Channel completed filming at the residence, and Linden Hill will be featured in an upcoming episode of, “Hauntings in the Heartland.”
+It is supposed to be Beulah’s ghost that now haunts the home of Linden Hill, although based on discussions I’ve had with family members, the haunting predates her death.
+In just the last few days, the Travel Channel completed filming at the residence, and Linden Hill will be featured in an upcoming episode of, “Haunting in the Heartland.”
 Some of the occurrences that are claimed to have happened at Linden Hill are a kitchen cabinet opening on its own, audible moans, flickering chandelier lights, light switches flipping on their own, faucets turning on by themselves, banging on the back bedroom wall, heavy chairs moving on their own, and shaking doors that had to be scotched (among others).
-My personal favorite story is that the very heavy doors in the front parlor violently moved while a family member who was attending Northwest Mississipi Junior College came back for a visit with company from school.
+My personal favorite story is that the very heavy doors in the front parlor violently moved while a family member who was attending college came back for a visit with company from school.
 I am still trying to get a copy of the article that documents this visit.

 Stacey and Jimmy were kind enough to let me stay after the home tour I took with a group.
 I got to talk to them in more detail about Linden Hill.
 I stayed three to four hours after the tour concluded.
 They were wonderful hosts as we visited there in the kitchen where a cabinet is said to have opened by itself.
 They are incredibly personable people with wonderful senses of humor.
 I was kept laughing most of the evening.
 However, Beulah chose not to make herself known in my presence.